MicrosoftDocs/azure-devops-docs/docs/pipelines/_shared/web-or-yaml.md

 ms.topic: include
 ---

-## Config as code or use designer
+## Config-as-code or visual designer

-Do you want to configure your build pipeline as code in YAML or by using the designer in your web browser?
+Do you want to configure your build pipeline as code in YAML, or by using the visual designer in your web browser?

 # [YAML](#tab/yaml)